makeabilitylab/physcomp/cpx/cpx.md

 **Figure.** The Circuit Express Playground.
 Image from [Adafruit](https://www.adafruit.com/product/3333).
 {: .fs-1 }

 The Circuit Playground Express (CPX) is an introductory physical computing board created by [Adafruit](https://adafruit.com).
-It is a wonderful electronic prototyping platform and introductory board for learning *electronics* and *programming*.
+It is a wonderful electronic prototyping platform board for learning *electronics* and *programming* and for creating imaginative physical computing projects (*e.g.,* [see samples here](https://learn.adafruit.com/category/circuit-playground)).

 Compared with [Arduino](../arduino/index.md), the CPX's advantages for novice makers are twofold:

-1. First, the CPX can be programmed with an easy-to-use drag-and-drop—or block-based—visual programming language called [MakeCode](https://makecode.adafruit.com/) developed by [Microsoft](https://www.microsoft.com/en-us/makecode), which is similar to [Scratch](https://scratch.mit.edu/).
+1. First, the CPX can be programmed with an **easy-to-use drag-and-drop visual programming language** called [MakeCode](https://makecode.adafruit.com/) developed by [Microsoft](https://www.microsoft.com/en-us/makecode), which is similar to [Scratch](https://scratch.mit.edu/).
 As students and makers gain experience and expertise, they can switch over to more advanced programming languages such as [CircuitPython](https://learn.adafruit.com/adafruit-circuit-playground-express/what-is-circuitpython) (Python), or [Arduino](https://learn.adafruit.com/adafruit-circuit-playground-express/arduino) (C/C++)

-2. Second, the CPX includes a variety of built-in inputs and outputs, so you do not need to purchase or wire-up external components (or even use a [breadboard](../electronics/breadboards.md)).
+2. Second, the CPX includes a variety of **built-in inputs and outputs**, so you do not need to purchase or wire-up external components (or even use a [breadboard](../electronics/breadboards.md)).
 On-board **inputs** include a [LIS3DH accelerometer](https://learn.adafruit.com/adafruit-lis3dh-triple-axis-accelerometer-breakout), a light-level sensor (a phototransistor), multiple push buttons, a microphone, and **outputs** include [neopixel LEDS](https://learn.adafruit.com/neopixels-with-makecode), a speaker, and infrared receivers/transmitters.

-To contextualize CPX's potential even further, we can use the three evaluation criteria for creative construction kits that Mitchell Resnick and Brian Silverman outline in their fantastic IDC'05 paper ["Some Reflections on Designing Construction Kits for Kids"](https://doi.org/10.1145/1109540.1109556)
+To contextualize CPX's potential even further, we can use the three evaluation criteria for creative construction kits that Mitchell Resnick and Brian Silverman outline in their fantastic IDC'05 paper ["Some Reflections on Designing Construction Kits for Kids"](https://doi.org/10.1145/1109540.1109556).
+Creative constructions kits should have:

-1. **Low floors**—construction kits should be approachable, easy-to-use for beginners;
+1. **Low floors**—kits should be approachable, easy-to-use for beginners;
-2. **high ceilings**—construction kits should grow with you as you learn and gain experience, allowing you to create  increasingly advanced projects;
+2. **high ceilings**—kits should grow with you as you learn and gain experience, allowing you to create  increasingly advanced projects;
-3. and **wide walls**—construction kits should support a breadth of designs and projects.
+3. and **wide walls**—kits should support a breadth of designs and projects.

 We believe the CPX meets each of these criteria—making it a powerful prototyping and educational platform.
-As an example, the UW has used the CPX in our [MHCI+D program](https://mhcid.washington.edu/) but also in some introductory electrical engineering courses—quite the range of contexts!
+As an example, at the University of Washington, the CPX has been used in our [MHCI+D program](https://mhcid.washington.edu/) as well as some introductory electrical engineering courses—quite the range of contexts!

 ## Hardware
 <!-- ![Annotated version of the Circuit Playground Express showing the location of all components](assets/images/CircuitExpressHardwareOverview_AnnotationsByJonFroehlich.png)